 - Make sure your house is well lit.

 - Apply strips of coloured tape to the edge of steps to make them more visible and help prompt you to lift your feet.

-- Keep commonly used items close to hand and make sure you have contact numbers nearby in case of an emergency.
+- Make sure you have contact numbers nearby in case of an emergency.
 Keep a mobile phone with you, or change your landline telephone to a cordless model so that you can carry it with you, in case you fall and need to call for help.